How Your Parish Council Works

 The Council sets a budget each January from which it is able to quantify the funds required from parishioners in the form of a village tax.
 This "precept" is collected by Wiltshire Council through the council tax.

-In recent years most parishes have tried not to increase the "precept".
+In recent years most parishes have tried not to increase the "precept" significantly.
 Bishopstone has also done this since it is relatively simple to control the cost of running the council.
 In future small increases may be required if further necessary improvements are to be made to the village and its surroundings.

 Details of what is being spent against the budget are routinely examined by the Parish Council.